Understanding SelfDecode PGx Reports: Medication Check vs DNAmind

 • Should never be treated as a clinical-grade report

 Why this matters: Validation determines how confidently a report can be used to guide medication decisions.
-Only the Conventional PGx report is built for that purpose, presuming it's interpreted by a health professional.
+Only the Medication Check (PGx) Report is built for that purpose, presuming it's interpreted by a health professional.

 2. Evidence Threshold